11 Government Business Loan Scheme That Get Instant Approval in 2025

 • Should have a good credit score with no loan defaults

-The scheme gives priority to women below poverty levels, widows, and physically challenged women.
+The Government Business Loan Scheme gives priority to women below poverty levels, widows, and physically challenged women.
 Women from World Bank-assisted Swashakthi or Stree Shakthi groups get an extra 10% reservation.

 Udyogini loan benefits

-The scheme goes beyond just financial help.
+The Government Business Loan Scheme goes beyond just financial help.
 Women get low-interest funding and training in business planning, pricing, costing, and checking project feasibility.
 They attend a 3-6 day Entrepreneurship Development Program before getting their loan.
 This program helps strengthen women’s economic status in society.

 Udyogini loan amount and interest